Questions about how you can get involved? Think of a Q not listed in this lovely Q&A?

 How do I become a member?
 Just show up to an event!
 All RSVPs and tickets are run through Eventbrite.
 We do collect attendee names for building check in at most venues, but will never share your information.

 How many people will be there?
-Our Meetup.com list has grown to 4,600+.
-We may get 300 rsvps but usually 60-80 attendees.
+Our Meetup.com list has grown to 4,800+.
+We may get 300 rsvps but usually 60-80 attendees at each event.

 What does it cost?
 Prices will vary based on attendee turnout.
 In the last few months we've had over 80 attendees per event.
 Pizzas cost about $500 and beer/pop/ice costs about $350.